How to import multiple prices to products in inFlow Cloud

-You can import multiple pricing schemes into inFlow Cloud to use during your sales.
+You can import multiple pricing schemes into inFlow Cloud to use for your sales orders.
 This can be done with a single spreadsheet!
+See below for all the steps.

 Before you start importing your information, it’s important to ensure that you’re fully prepared!